infosec-ucalgary/magpieCTF-2025/forensics/Pavit/readme.md

 # CTF Challenge: [Cat's content]

 ## Challenge Overview
-Challenge requires you to investigate a PCAP file and find hidden content.
+Challenge requires you to investigate all PCAP files and find hidden content to access the flag.

+## Hints
+You might not need to investigate all the files

 ## Difficulty Level
-Medium
+Medium - Hard

 ## Estimated Time to Solve
-30mins
+30mins - 1 hour

 ## Tools required
 Wireshark or something similar